EspiMKII/HUST-Media-Store/docs/account-hiearchy.md

         -  They can filter the products by these metrics.
     - Staffs can look up their information at the store while at work:
         - Their registered details at the store: name, starting date of work, position (in this case it would be just a staff), average pay.
-        - Their work schedule and assignments.
-Each of these can be marked as uncompleted, completed, or completed late.
-        - Performance metrics: work sessions history (starting time and duration, possibly visualized in graphs), purchases completed in each session, average work time, and average purchases completed per session.
+        - Performance metrics: average purchases completed in each session, work sessions done this week/month/year.
     - Staffs must log in at the start of a work session, and confirm and log out at the end of the session.

 - Based on these requirements, we map out the following features of a staff's log in sessions: